KlefaffleWaffle/Background-Generator/README.md

 Film equipment, especially mid to high quality equipment, is expensive.
 On Amazon, a large green screen can run $40 without a stand to hang it.
 A green screen with a stand can run $100-$200.
 Lights can easily run you another $80.
 That's $200-$300 just for the green screen.
 No actors, no camera, no editing software, no props, no costumes.
 That's just a green screen.

 # Solution
-This software, only requires a monitor, be it a computer monitor or a television, which many people already own.
+This software only requires a monitor and a computer to run it on.
+The screen can be a computer monitor or a television, which many people already own.